DPDK/dpdk/doc/guides/nics/intel_vf.rst

     available for IAVF PMD.
 The same devargs with the same parameters can be applied to IAVF PMD, for detail please reference the section ``Protocol extraction for per queue`` of ice.rst.

+    Quanta size configuration is also supported when IAVF is backed by an Intel® E810 device by setting ``devargs`` parameter ``quanta_size`` like ``-a 18:00.0,quanta_size=2048``.
+The default value is 1024, and quanta size should be set as the product of 64 in legacy host interface mode.

 The PCIE host-interface of Intel Ethernet Switch FM10000 Series VF infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^